score-spec/docs/content/en/docs/Reference/score-schema-reference.md

 - `containers`: defines how the Workload's tasks are executed.
 - `resources`: defines dependencies needed by the Workload.
-- `service`: defines how an application can expose its resources when executed.
+- [`service`](#service-definition): defines how an application can expose its resources when executed.
+Allows one or more `ports` to be exposed.

 ## Resources definition

 Score allows users to describe the relationship between workloads and their dependent resources in an environment-agnostic way.

-It does not declare who, when, and how it should provision the resource in the target environment.
+It doesn't declare who, when, and how it should provision the resource in the target environment.

 The only purpose for the resource definition is to validate resources references in the same Score Specification file.